Skip to content

 Gartner

 Many of us have used personal assistants for years.
 In the past, some did not work too well.
-For example, Microsoft’s Office assistant, Clippy, was designed to help with MS Office productivity.
+For example, Microsoft’s Office assistant, “Clippy”, was designed to help with MS Office productivity.
 It was introduced in 1995, but was soon scorned and ridiculed for providing its quirky, unsolicited advice.
 By 2007 Microsoft had phased it out.
-However, Now, things have changed.
-With the evolution of artificial intelligence (AI), assistant automation has taken a leap forward.
-AI personal assistant automation involves using AI algorithms to not only automate routine tasks but also learn from data and make decisions based on patterns.
+However, things have changed.
+With the rapid evolution of artificial intelligence (AI), digital assistant automation has taken a leap forward from its quirky, rules-based algorithms.
+Now, AI personal assistant automation increasingly uses AI.
+In particular, it leverages advanced AI capabilities such as Large Language Models (LLM) and Natural Language Processing (NLP).

 For example, Siri and Alexa are personal assistance automation.
 They provide users with personalized assistance for various tasks in real-time.
-Specifically, personal assistant automation can include speech recognition software, which can transcribe spoken words into written text.
+In particular, personal assistant automation can include speech recognition software, which can transcribe spoken words into written text.
 Also, personal assistants can use predictive text algorithms, which can suggest words and phrases to a user as they type.
-Further, the rise of Large Language Models (LLM) are further augmenting the usefulness of virtual personal assistants.
+Further, the rise of LLMs are further augmenting the usefulness of virtual personal assistants.
 Lastly, with the rapid advancement of intelligent robots, every one of us may soon have a personal assistant humanoid to help us become more productive.
+For more on the quirky origins of AI and digital assistants, see my article, The AI Evolution: From Silly Novelty To Being Mainstream.

 4. Today, AI Business Automation That Augments And Is Autonomous.

 a.
-AI Augmentation Automation Definition And Example.
+Augmented AI Automation Definition And Example.

 Dirox